Little People UK

 Prevention of abuse

-The prevention of child/vulnerable adult abuse is much better than cure.
+The prevention of child/vulnerable adult abuse is much better than a cure.
 Each member of LPUK needs to be careful, when, for reasons of restraint, providing reassurance or medical attention, there is likely to be contact with a child/vulnerable adult.

 It is not reasonable to assume that people will touch children/vulnerable adults in emergencies only, particularly younger children.
 However, innocent actions are sometimes misinterpreted.
 Never touch a child/vulnerable adult anywhere on the body or in a way likely to be considered indecent.